-MCT8 deficiency is a rare but life-shortening disease with obvious symptoms such as hypotonia and lack of head control, i.e. a floppy head.
+MCT8 deficiency is a rare and life-shortening disease with obvious symptoms such as hypotonia and lack of head control, i.e. a floppy head.
 We are dedicated to advancing awareness and education to improve the situation for those affected by MCT8 deficiency.
 This site is primarily for healthcare professionals.

 MCT8 deficiency, also known as Allan-Herndon-Dudley syndrome (AHDS), is a rare disease caused by inactivating mutations in the SLC16A2 gene that encodes monocarboxylate transporter 8 (MCT8)1.
 MCT8 is a transmembrane transporter, specific for the thyroid hormones T3 and T4.
-MCT8 is the only transporter for T3 and T4 in the brain, whereas additional transporters exist for these hormones in other tissues and organs1,2.
-Thyroid hormones are normally precisely regulated throughout the body and a functional MCT8 is critical to this regulation1,2
+MCT8 is the major transporter for T3 and T4 in the brain, whereas additional transporters exist for these hormones in other tissues and organs1,2.
+Thyroid hormones actions are normally precisely regulated throughout the body and a functional MCT8 is critical to this regulation1,2

 Etiology and symptoms

 - MCT8 deficiency leads to severe brain hypothyroidism due to impaired transport of thyroid hormones across the blood-brain barrier.
 This causes serious neurological issues such as lack of neurocognitive development in childhood and impaired motor function, which in most of those affected results in inability to maintain head control, sit independently and walk1,2,3,4

 - In MCT8-independent tissues, i.e. outside the brain, T3 concentrations are high and cause a state of chronic thyrotoxicosis manifested by weight loss, muscle wasting, and cardiovascular abnormalities (chronic tachycardia and high blood pressure)3